bawn/bawn.github.io/_posts/2019-02-26-NestedScrolling.md

-- 上层的 MVNestTableView：一级 ScrollView
+- Top MVNestTableView: first-level ScrollView
-- 中间的 UIScrollView：二级 ScrollView
+- Middle UIScrollView: second-level ScrollView
-- 下层的 MVNestTableView：三级 ScrollView
+- Bottom MVNestTableView: third-level ScrollView

-之所以在前面给出了四个例子，除了淘票票和简书采用的三级 ScrollView 方案以外还有抖音和即刻采用的二级 ScrollView 方案，并且即刻在体验上更完美，这个后面会讲到。二级 ScrollView 方案的大致结构如下
+The reason I gave four examples above is that, in addition to the three-level ScrollView approach used by Taopiaopiao and Jianshu, Douyin and Jike use a two-level ScrollView approach, and Jike's user experience is even better.
+I will explain that later.
+The rough structure of the two-level ScrollView solution is shown below.